cdleveille/gamepad-helper/README.md

 });
 ```

-Here is some pseudocode which will make player 1 jump if button 0 on gamepad 0 is released:
+Here is a code sample which causes player 1 to jump if button 0 on gamepad 0 is released:

 ```javascript
 document.addEventListener('gamepadbuttonup', (event) => {